buggsi/usenet-scripts/README.md

   Mandatory parameters:
   -i <input dir>  - Input directory or file to pack.
 Can be a pathname.
   -o <output dir> - Output directory where the packed files will be written.
-                    Do NOT use a pathname here, just a dir name.
+                    Do NOT use a pathname here, just a dirname.

   Optional parameters:
   -d <disc>       - For packing multiple discs separately, pass each disc's folder with -d